raheekhandigitalai/Parallel-Appium-Scripts-Execution-using-Jenkins/README.md

 # Parallel Appium Execution using Jenkins

-In this example we will look at how we can create an automated CICD pipeline to execute Appium Scripts against iOS and Devices against Digital.ai's Continuous Testing Platform.
+In this example we will look at how we can create an automated CICD pipeline to execute Appium Scripts against iOS and Android Devices on Digital.ai's Continuous Testing Platform.

 For this example I am using a Pipeline Project created: